by Paul G. Hiebert

 To answer this, we need to know how Indians organize their

 animals, or plants.
-The only difference between them is one of degree.
+The only difference between them is that of degree.
 Gods have more life than

 people, and people have more than animals and plants.
 Gods are part of creation.
 They die and

-are reborn as people or animals, just as these are reborn as gods.
+are reborn as people or animals, which may be reborn as gods.
 And gods appear frequently on

 Earth as incarnations to help humans defeat the forces of evil (Figure 1).